sanketmuchhala/NewsSite/DEPLOYMENT.md

 1. Go to [Vercel Dashboard](https://vercel.com/dashboard)
 2. Navigate to the Storage tab
 3. Click "Create Database" → "Postgres"
-4. Choose a name like `weird-sounds-db`
+4. Choose a name like `funny-news-db`
 5. Select your region (closest to users)
 6. Click "Create"